SCBI-ForestGEO/Dendrobands/resources/workflow_fallbiannual_survey.md

 # Workflow for fall dendroband biannual survey

-1. Prepare data sheets for field, and make sure you have a blank data entry form for office.
+1. Prepare data sheets for field, and make sure you have a blank data entry form ready for office.

     a.
 Review [checklist](https://github.com/SCBI-ForestGEO/Dendrobands/tree/master/resources/field_forms).